Vinylango25/Active-Semi-Supervised-Learning-SSALAD-Project-/README.md

 ### 6. Files Generated
+- On the folder defined in main i.e `results` graphs and csv files will be generated.
 - `all_run.csv`: A CSV file containing the results of all experiments,
 - `{dataset}_run.csv`: A CSV file containing the results for a specific dataset.
 - `{model}_for_{dataset}_fig.png`: A plot showing the AUC scores for a specific model and dataset.